This exhibit is closed due to COVID 19

 Perception Exhibit Overview

 Your mind is astonishing!
 And so is our newest exhibit.
-Your mind constructs your experience by distorting, adding, and even leaving things out.
+Your mind constructs your experience by distorting, adding and even leaving things out.
 By focusing on three senses—touch, hearing and sight—Perception explores how your mind manipulates sensory data to shape your view of the world.
 Each visit will give you a new appreciation for that wonderful, mysterious organ, the human brain.

 Perception Exhibit Highlights

 Challenge your sense of touch with the tactile boxes in Perception.
-Each challenge will prompt you to use this sense as way to identify shapes and textures as well as perceive size and number of objects.
+Each challenge will prompt you to use this sense as a way to identify shapes and textures as well as perceive size and number of objects.
 Your skin is the largest organ of the body and a landscape of feeling.
 The amount of information your brain receives from touch is vast.
 Different types of touch signal reactions in the brain that can inform trust, convey sympathy, release the feel-good neurochemical oxytocin and much more.
 Explore your brains ability to process sensory data.

 Experience the way a cognitive illusion distorts your assumptions of an element and its environment.
 The human eye’s instinctive reactions to contrast combined with certain patterns can result in the illusion of motion in still images, create misconceptions of scale or perceive non-existent subjects.
 Additionally, the same concepts can be experienced in color in the area of illusions created by artist and professor of psychology, Akiyoshi Kitaoka.
 Visit the Anamorphosis activity table to see how else illusion is implemented as an art.
-The activity uses a metallic cylinder as tool undistort an image and reflect a subject that may be hidden in the artwork.
+The activity uses a metallic cylinder as a tool to undistort an image and reflect a subject that may be hidden in the artwork.

 The Leonardo da Vinci Connection